 They negotiate better terms in all their relationships and in life.

 They go after what they want with uncompromising intensity.

 You can hold onto the nice parts of you that feel good.
 But at the same time, you can become a more confident and respected man as well.

-Life is a journey and personal development is the engine to the vehicle.
+Life is a journey, and personal development is the engine of the vehicle.